NBA Trade Rumors: Tyson Chandler Teaming Up With Anthony Davis For The Pelicans

 Portland, for instance, has been in the running for Chandler and the Timberwolves would definitely love to pair Tyson up with Karl Anthony Towns for another possible fearsome frontcourt.

-[Featured Image by: Rick Scuteri/AP Images]
+[Featured Image by Rick Scuteri/AP Images]